dtapuska/useractivation/README.md

 We explored an alternative of exposing a UserActivation attribute to be cross origin on a Window object.
 However this approach had two drawbacks:
 * The interaction state at the time of the message is posted isn't captured.
-* Chosing to expose the attribute conditionally is hard.
+* Chosing to expose the attribute conditionally to specific origins is complex.

 ## Proposed IDL